jhson989/SYCL_easy_tutorial/README.md

 The work item with ID[m, n] only does dot product between the m-th row of A and the n-th colomn of B.

 ## 4. Matrix Stencil Operation Example
+Simple stencil operation on matrix example implemented with SYCL DPC++.
+This example performs correlation operation.
+No parallel optimization technique implemented.